 Yes, you can do both without feeling guilty.
 A lot of times people with poor emotional boundaries are too proud of themselves.
 It may seem like a contradiction but that’s what happens.
 A homemaker is so used to proving she is a superwoman that she will do everything at her house and burn herself out trying to be the perfect mother and wife.

 A professional might be so eager to please his or her boss that they would take on every responsibility even at the cost of their mental health.
 Don’t do it.
-Ask for assistance when you need it.
+When you’re struggling with unhealthy boundaries in relationships that others have established with you, ask for assistance when you need it.
 You are NOT a Marvel hero that needs to save the world.
-Request for help when you need it and say no when you need your space.
+Request for help when you need it and say “no” when you need your space.
 They will back off.